 Circumstances under which we receive personally identifiable information include the following:

 - We receive personally identifiable information about borrowers, loan applicants and other individuals in the ordinary course of our secondary market business.
 We receive this information in several circumstances, including when evaluating whether to purchase a loan, when consummating the purchase of a loan, when reviewing information about loans in which we already have an interest (for quality control and other purposes), and when evaluating, engaging in or otherwise dealing with various debt and securities-related transactions.

-- We receive personally identifiable information from brokers and third-party originator employees, principals and directors who register for our proprietary services, such as MyOptigo®, Loan Product Advisor® and the Loan Advisor Suite®, from individuals seeking information from the Home Steps® program and individuals using our KEYZ℠ mobile application.
+- We receive personally identifiable information from employees of brokers and third-party originators, principals and directors who register for our proprietary services, such as MyOptigo®, Loan Product Advisor®, and the Loan Advisor®, and from individuals seeking information from the CreditSmart®, Home Steps® and other programs.

 - We receive personally identifiable information from individuals employed by or interested in pursuing employment with Freddie Mac.